secondattempt/Railguns.github.io/Byron.md

+# Byron Crowhurst - Contribution to Rail Guns
-# Rail Guns Weapon System.
+## Rail Guns Weapon System.

 For our game, Rail Guns, I was responsible for getting the weapons line tracing, checking distance and automatically "attacking."